Scientific Name

 Description

 Lamium maculatum is a spreading herbaceous perennial that grows up to 2.6 feet (80 cm) tall.
-It has erect, hollow, and pubescent stems, branched at the base only.
-The soft hairy leaf blades are up to 8 inches (20 cm) long.
+It has erect, hollow, pubescent stems, branched only at the base.
+The soft, hairy leaf blades are up to 8 inches (20 cm) long.
 They are spotted (hence the Latin name "maculatum"), toothed, with up to 1.6 inches (4 cm) long petioles.
 Their shape varies from ovate-triangular to heart-shaped.

-The inflorescence bears 2 to 8 up to 1.2 inches (3 cm) long hermaphrodite flowers.
+The inflorescence bears 2 to 8 hermaphrodite flowers, each up to 1.2 inches (3 cm) long.
 They are formed in the leaf axils of the upper leaf pairs.
 The upper lips of the flowers are helmet-shaped, usually pink or purplish, while the bilobate lower ones are whitish with purple dots.
 Stamens are located in the upper lip and have orange pollen.
 The flowering period extends from April through November.

 See more at How to Grow and Care for Lamium.